-Our current work aims to test the predictions of melt volumes and seismic velocity from our numerical models against a unique oil-industry seismic reflection dataset from the Central and South Atlantic provided by ION-GXT.
+This project aims to test the predictions of melt volumes and seismic velocity from our numerical models against an oil-industry seismic reflection dataset from the South Atlantic provided by ION-GXT.
 The 2D seismic lines are spectacular- routinely imaging to beneath the Moho allowing insight into the deep structure of the continental margins.
-Volcanic rocks, including sea-ward dipping reflectors and igneous, crustal, underplated material are routinely imaged on these data.
-In the South Atlantic the along-strike pattern of volcanism seems far less systematic than the better studied North Atlantic margins.
-This project aims to investigate why this is the case and will lead to a significant advance in our understanding of the thermal conditions during continental break-up
+Volcanic rocks, including seaward dipping reflectors (SDRs, Fig.2) and lower-crustal bodies are routinely imaged on these data.